zikula/core/README.md

 Before installing
 -----------------

 Zikula makes use of [composer](http://getcomposer.org/) to manage and download all dependencies.
-Composer must be run prior to installing a site using Zikula.
-Run `composer self-update && composer update`.
+If cloning via github, composer must be run prior to installation.
+Run:

+    `composer self-update`
+    `composer install`

 If you store Composer in the root of the Zikula Core checkout, please rename it from `composer.phar` to `composer` to avoid your IDE reading the package contents.